 For up-to-date information on the New Hampshire Historical Society's programs and activities delivered right to your mailbox, sign up for our eNewsletter or become a member of the New Hampshire Historical Society.

-Lecture: The Lafayette Trail in New Hampshire
+Lecture: The Development of Railroads in New Hampshire, 1825–1860

-Director of Education & Public Programs
+Education & Public Programs Coordinator